There are plenty of other nutritious grains, but instead they often use cheap fillers like rice.

 - Non-organic.
 It is non GMO, but it’s not organic.

 You may have seen this product sold in a bag before.
-In 2016 they switched over to a box.
-The 7 ounce bag (versus the 8 ounce box) is still being sold by many retailers, so you may encounter one or the other version for sale.
+A couple years ago they switched over to a box.

-In addition to the new packaging, they seem to now be using the shortened Explore Cuisine name over the prior Explore Asian Authentic Cuisine.
+In addition to the new packaging, they also shortened the name to Explore Cuisine from Explore Asian Authentic Cuisine.

 The Explore Cuisine brand does make soup too, but by far the lion’s share of their business is the unique GF pasta noodles made with beans.
 They have 20 to 25 grams of protein per 2 ounce serving.